The Teaching Assistant Experience Programme [Voluntary]

 Will I receive orientation in the school?

 One coordinator is nominated by school.
 They are the link between VolunTeach Peru and the partner school, we work together in the pre-selection of host families and the academic aspects of the programme.
+Should you need additional orientation or advise, volunteers are welcome to contact VolunTeach Peru, but also encouraged to contact the nominated coordinator for academic matters first.

 Do you work with public schools too?